RavensbourneWebMedia/Digital_Advertising/sessions/05/README.md

 Now it's time to refine this look and feel as you will need to bring the following for next week:

+1. The Fonts that will be the backbone of your branding
+2. Colour pallets - what will your core colours be?
+3. Image mood boards to give an idea of brand treatment.
+4. Any indication of models/images.
+5. Any logos that will feature in your camapign.

+We will need these to make your branding next week.
+Please bring files ready to work.